Your SHOPPING CART is empty

 PQLs (Practical Quantification Limits) for each metal are the lowest detection limits, taking into account the method, instrumentation and matrix being tested.
 Undetected indicates the metal was not detected above its PQL.

-For more information on the presence of arsenic and other heavy metals in sea vegetables, see "Trace Elements and Heavy Metals in Maine Coast Sea Vegetables" as well as the update below.
+For more information on the presence of arsenic and other heavy metals in sea vegetables, see "Trace Elements and Heavy Metals in Maine Coast Sea Vegetables" as well as the Arsenic Update below.

 All results preceded by a < (less than) indicate that none were detected above the given limit of detection.
 CFU = colony-forming unit; CFUs/g is a unit of microbial numbers in a sample.